maelfabien/maelfabien.github.io/_pages/papers.md

 ## Research

 My reaearch focus, regarding ROXANNE EU-funded project, is speaker verification and speech recognition in the context of criminal activities.
 I explore the various ways to leverage criminal network topology.
 I am more broadly interested in applied Machine Learning, and in applications of ML in the Medical Field.
-My girlfriend is doing a PhD after having obtained her medical degree, so I would expect that at some point we try to publish something together :)

 ## Publications

+---

 11.2020 - BertAA: Bert fine-tuning for Authorship Attribution, *Mael Fabien, Esaú Villatoro-Tello, Petr Motlicek, and Shantipriya Parida*, accepted at ICON 2020.